Current Affairs-Topics

 Offshore wind farms are expected to provide more consistent and reliable energy due to stronger winds at sea, complementing onshore capacity.
 These efforts are a vital part of India's wind energy projects’ future growth.

-State-wise Wind Energy Projects India
+State-wise Wind Energy Projects in India

 Different states lead in wind power installation and contribute differently to the overall capacity.
 Tamil Nadu is the leader; Gujarat and Maharashtra come behind.